funcwj/aps/docs/overview.md

 # Usage overview

-There is no `setup.py` script for installing the package in the repository and actually I don't suggest readers doing that.
-The following shows the recommended way to use the APS package.
+There is no `setup.py` script for installing the APS package in the repository and actually I don't suggest readers doing that.
+The following shows the recommended way to use the APS.

 A typical working directory looks like:
 ```bash
 cmd conf data exp scripts utils
 ```
-and it can be initialized using `scripts/init_workspace.sh`, e.g.,
+It tracks several experiments and could be initialized using `scripts/init_workspace.sh`, e.g.,
 ```bash
 export APS_ROOT=/path/to/aps
 $APS_ROOT/scripts/init_workspace.sh wsj0_2mix